 best power rack for garage gym

 The next thing to look for in a squat rack is the quality of the machine.
 There is a different quality and standard for commercial racks as opposed to personal racks.
 You should also consider the amount of weight and frequency of use that the squat rack will see.
-But do not only plan based on how much you lift now, plan based on how much you plan to live 3, 5, and even 10 years from now.
+But do not only plan based on how much you lift now, plan based on how much you want to lift three, five, and even 10 years from now.
 A squat rack, due to the nature of the build quality, is designed to last for many decades.
 This isn’t a cell phone, it’s a frame of steel.
 Quality is important and it gets even more so the more often you use the product.

 Squat Rack Guide